 Questions about these positions should be directed to the hiring agency's human resources office: DOL.HR@ct.gov.

+Please ensure that your application is complete.
 You will be unable to make revisions once you officially submit your application to the State of Connecticut.

 Candidates who submit an untimely, incomplete or inaccurate application will not be considered for this employment opportunity.